Query log data (native logging)

 Example

-function computes the average of values of field
+function computes the sum of values of an expression

 over events passing